elunna/nerfhack-changelog/README.md

 * /> or < can be used to autotravel to stairs (autostairtravel option)
 * Display AC values for armor in the hero's inventory (Splice)
 * Prayer statistics (last prayed, reconciled, or received a gift) can be viewed in the attributes screen (via Ctrl-X)
+* Show how many points of divine protection hero has in the attributes screen.
 * All position prompts may be aborted
 * Show warning level 0 for very weak monsters (Dyna)
 * We are able to see more monster conditions on farlook (Evil/Splice/xnh)